 OSHA #501 - Trainer Course in OSHA Standards for General Industry

-This course is designed for personnel in the private sector interested in teaching the 10-hour and 30-hour general industry safety and health outreach program to their employees and other interested groups.
-Special emphasis is placed on those topics that are required in the 10-hour and 30-hour programs as well as on those that are the most hazardous, using OSHA standards as a guide.
-Course participants are briefed on effective instructional approaches and the effective use of visual aids and handouts.
-This course allows the student to become a trainer in the Outreach Program and to conduct both a 10-hour and 30-hour general industry safety and health course and to issue cards to participants verifying course completion.
+This course is designed for individuals interested in teaching the 10 and 30-hour general industry safety and health Outreach training program to their employees and other interested groups.
+Using the OSHA General Industry Standards as a guide, special emphasis is placed on those topics required in the 10- and 30-hour programs as well as those which are most hazardous.
+Students are briefed on effective instructional approaches and use of visual aids and handouts.
+This course allows the student to become a trainer in the OSHA Outreach Training Program, to conduct both 10- and 30-hour General Industry Outreach classes, and to issue cards to participants after verifying course completion.
+Students who wish to participate as authorized trainers in the OSHA Outreach Training Program must prepare a presentation on an assigned OSHA General Industry Outreach Training Program topic individually or as part of a group and successfully pass a written exam at the end of the course.
 A laptop is strongly recommended.

 Outreach Trainer Cards: Students in this class must successfully pass both a written and performance evaluation in order to earn their trainer card and the authorization to conduct 10-hour and 30-hour OSHA training.
 Any student not successfully passing BOTH portions will be issued a letter of attendance but not a card or certificate.
 Outreach trainers are required to attend OSHA #503 at least once every four years to maintain their trainer status.
 Need a replacement card?

 - Learn effective instructional approaches and the use of visual aids/handouts

 - Locate OSHA safety and health standards, policies and procedures

 - Describe the use of OSHA standards and regulations to supplement an ongoing safety and health program

 PRE-REQUISITES MUST BE VERIFIED IN ORDER TO REGISTER!